whummer/terraform-provider-snowflake/docs/resources/job_service.md

 - `describe_output` (List of Object) Outputs the result of `DESCRIBE SERVICE` for the given service. (see [below for nested schema](#nestedatt--describe_output))
 - `fully_qualified_name` (String) Fully qualified name of the resource.
 For more information, see [object name resolution](https://docs.snowflake.com/en/sql-reference/name-resolution).
 - `id` (String) The ID of this resource.
+- `service_type` (String) Specifies a type for the service.
+This field is used for checking external changes and recreating the resources if needed.
 - `show_output` (List of Object) Outputs the result of `SHOW SERVICES` for the given service. (see [below for nested schema](#nestedatt--show_output))

 <a id="nestedblock--from_specification"></a>